-In this week's Art Seen Robyn Maree Pickens looks at exhibitions from Eskdale Gallery, Justin Morshuis and The Artist's Room.
+In this week's Art Seen, Robyn Maree Pickens looks at exhibitions from Marie Strauss, Sam Hamilton, and Alex Pittendrigh.‘‘Monkey Games’’ Marie Strauss(Eskdale Gallery)In this body of work Marie...

 With interest in contemporary Chinese art exploding worldwide, Dunedin Public Art Gallery is providing a glimpse into the practises of Chinese artists.
 Rebecca Fox talks to curators Lucy Hammonds...

 Two-time WOW winner, artist and Otago Polytechnic graduate Tatyanna Meharry talks to Brittany Pooley about life, ceramics and her journey through a world of wearable art.

 In this week's Art Seen, James Dignan looks at exhibitions from Israel Birch, mf/mp, and Kerry Mackay.

 Rebecca Fox talks to three Dunedin School of Art students about their final year work being shown at SITE 2018.

 A popular project to connect artists and other creative groups with vacant inner-city spaces has been re-launched this month.